snf/synthir_def_parser/README.md

 # synthir_def_parser

-Definition file parser for CPU arch description used in Synthir experiment
+Definition parser for CPU arch description used in Synthir experiment that gets the file (check the one in test/) and writes a trait implementation in Rust.

 ## Full Disclosure

 This parser is mostly an experiment I made testing FParsec when all the project was gonna be written in F# but finally built it with Rust.